fgmart/fgmart.github.io/_pages/grad.md

 If your home country appears on this list, you do not have to submit these exam scores.

-**My institutional transcript is provided in English.
+**10. My institutional transcript is provided in English.
 Do I still have to submit for Evaluation of Foreign Credentials?**

 Yes.